ReverseThatApp/ReverseThatApp.github.io/_posts/2020-04-09-by-pass-ssl-pinning-iOS-with-lldb.md

 title: Bypass SSL Pinning with LLDB in iOS app
 ---

 Imagine that you want to inspect the app to see what's information exchange between mobile app and server, you can think about using simple proxy tools to sniff requests and responses or more advanced techniques such as a reverse binary file to see what are endpoints, parameters and response payloads...
-To starting SSL Pinning bypass series, this post will introduce how to leverage LLDB tools to disable SSL pinning in iOS apps
+To starting SSL Pinning bypass series, this post will introduce how to leverage LLDB tools to disable SSL pinning in iOS apps and reverse engineering process.
 [![purchase screen]({{ site.baseurl }}/images/br/lldb-attached.png)]({{ site.baseurl }}/images/br/lldb-attached.png){:target="_blank"} <br/>**Figure: LLDB Attached**<br/><br/>

 ## Disclaimer